alexzel/iomem/README.md

 it will use the default expiry that you have passed into the client constructor in case you omit the method argument.

 But in reality it won't know anything about your client instances and therefore their configs as it's a static class method.
-So it will fall to using the default 1 day interval as an expiry.
+So by default it will 1 day interval as an expiry.

 In order to supply static methods with default expiry, please use `Mem.setDefaultExpiry(expiry)` static method.